Main Window | File Explorer | Bulk Editor | Keyboard Examiner | Score Examiner | Event Examiner | Event Editor | Jukebox | Track Saver | Preferences

 The MIDI File Explorer is a very usefult tool to rapidly explore the type and content of multiple MIDI files.

 Folder Selection Area

 The top area is a file browser where navigation and layout is operating system dependent.
-(The picture displays the Windows version.)
+(The picture displays the Mac version.)

 |Look in||The currently opened folder (operating system dependent).
 If the folder contains any MIDI files, they will automatically show in the Explorer area below if they match the filter.
 If the folder contains other folders these will be available for selection below.
 Finally, by clicking this option all parent folders are displayed for selection as well.|

 |Deep Scan||Scans the currently opened folder and all subsequent folders below for MIDI files.
 All files found, matching the filter, will be displayed in the Explorer area below|

 |Files of type||Type of files displayed above.
 (This option is part of the file selection component but pays no value in the File Explorer since it always displays folders above.
 Operating system dependent)|

 |Matched files||Displays the number of files currently listed below.|